krs00/AnimalShelterApi.Solution/README.md

     }
   }
   ```

 - Update the connection string with your MySQL username and password.

-# Set up the database:

 - To be sure EF Core Migrations is installed on your computer, run `dotnet tool install --global dotnet-ef --version 6.0.0`.
 - Within the production folder "AnimalShelterApi" run: